 The Youth Museum changes its dramatic exhibits from time to time, focusing on a new theme.
 The current exhibit is entitled America’s Pathways to Independence.
 During this two hour tour, students will participate in three different exhibit areas.

-The first is set in Colonial Boston where our story teller, Abigail Adams, recalls events leading to the American Revolutionary War, including the Stamp Act, The Boston Massacre, The Boston Tea Party and The Midnight Ride of Paul Revere!
+The first is set in Colonial Boston where our story teller, Mercy Otis Warren, recalls events leading to the American Revolutionary War, including the Stamp Act, The Boston Massacre, The Boston Tea Party and The Midnight Ride of Paul Revere!

 The next exhibit area provides a front row seat to several key battles during the war years and how America won its independence from England, as well as the writing of the Declaration of Independence!
-Storyteller Deborah Sampson shares her experiences as we meet Thomas Jefferson, George Washington, a few interesting British generals, and others!
+Storyteller Abigail Adams shares her experiences as we meet Thomas Jefferson, George Washington, a few interesting British generals, and others!

 An original puppet show complements and expands upon the theme of each guided tour while introducing the children to the excitement that live theater brings to the learning experience.
 Our current puppet production is entitled The World of Ben Franklin, A Cat’s Tale.